ummjhall/WhereBnB/README.md

     }
     ```

-### Create a Booking from a Spot based on the Spot's id
+### Create a Booking for a Spot based on the Spot's id

 Create and return a new booking from a spot specified by id.